akserg/ng2-webpack-demo/README.md

 > An Angular 2 starter kit featuring [Angular 2](https://angular.io) and [Webpack](http://webpack.github.io/)
 >
-> This is a fork of [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) to demonstrate the use of ng2-toasty.
+> This is a fork of [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) to demonstrate the use of different libraries.
 > .

 ### Quick start